AElfProject/IEEE-P3207-Digital-Asset-Identification/document/file/ieee_standard_p3207.md

 ## Definitions, abbreviations and acronyms
 ### Definitions

-For the purposes of this document, the following terms and definitions apply.
-The IEEE Standards Dictionary Online should be consulted for terms not defined in this clause.

 * **Blockchain**: Distributed ledger with confirmed blocks organized in an append-only,sequential chain using cryptographic links.

   NOTE-See[[B1]](#B1)